Polyhedra (book)

-Polyhedra is a book on polyhedra, by Peter T. Cromwell.
+Polyhedra is a book on polyhedra, by Peter R. Cromwell.
 It was published by in 1997 by the Cambridge University Press, with an unrevised paperback edition in 1999.

 Topics

 The book covers both the mathematics of polyhedra and its historical development, limiting itself only to three-dimensional geometry.
 The notion of what it means to be a polyhedron has varied over the history of the subject, as have other related definitions, an issue that the book handles largely by keeping definitions informal and flexible, and by pointing out problematic examples for these intuitive definitions.
 Many digressions help make the material readable, and the book includes many illustrations, including historical reproductions, line diagrams, and photographs of models of polyhedra.

 Polyhedra has ten chapters, the first four of which are primarily historical, with the remaining six more technical.
 The first chapter outlines the history of polyhedra from the ancient world up to Hilbert's third problem on the possibility of cutting polyhedra into pieces and reassembling them into different polyhedra.
 The second chapter considers the symmetries of polyhedra, the Platonic solids and Archimedean solids, and the honeycombs formed by space-filling polyhedra.
 Chapter 3 covers the history of geometry in medieval Islam and early Europe, including connections to astronomy and the study of visual perspective, and Chapter 4 concerns the contributions of Johannes Kepler to polyhedra and his attempts to use polyhedra to model the structure of the universe.

 Among the remaining chapters, Chapter 5 concerns angles and trigonometry, the Euler characteristic, and the Gauss–Bonnet theorem (including also some speculation on whether René Descartes knew about the Euler characteristic prior to Euler).
 Chapter 6 covers Cauchy's rigidity theorem and flexible polyhedra, and chapter 7 covers self-intersecting star polyhedra.
 Chapter 8 returns to the symmetries of polyhedra and the classification of possible symmetries, and chapter 9 concerns problems in graph coloring related to polyhedra such as the four color theorem.
 The final chapter includes material on polyhedral compounds and metamorphoses of polyhedra.